Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

 Sadly, the answer is no. You cannot use food stamps to purchase dog food because pet food is considered a non-food item and is not used for human consumption.
-However, although you cannot use your EBT card to buy pre-made dog food, it can be used to purchase fresh food products to make homemade dog food.
+However, although you cannot use your EBT card to buy pre-made dog food, it can be used to purchase fresh food to make homemade dog food.

 divider 9